jpmorgan-payments/embedded-banking/embedded-components/src/core/OnboardingWizard/UI_COOKBOOK.md

 ## Stepper Wizard Implementation

 Create a main component with a wizard / stepper and individual step components.
-Use React state to manage the active step and client ID.
+Use React state or create a context to manage the active step and client ID as well as sycnhronize the form data with the server state.

 ## Step 1: Intro

 ### API Operations

 - Use the `POST /clients` endpoint to create a new client.

 ### Hooks

 ```typescript
 const { mutate: createClient } = useCreateClient();
 ```

 ### UX Best Practices

 - Implement form validation using Yup schema validation.
 - Display clear error messages for invalid inputs.
 - Use dropdown menus for fields with predefined options (e.g., business type, products) - options will be provided from the respective user guides or reference data APIs.